ZhengyiLuo/SMPLSim/README.md

 `smpl_sim` is a pip-installable library containing a modelization of the SMPL humanoid in different simulators (MUJOCO and Isaac Gym).
 It is a minimal library to support simple humanoid tasks, and is the basis library for doing more complicated tasks such as motion imitation.

+## Core Features
+This repo supports creating the xml files for SMPL/SMPLH/SMPLX compatible humanoid models in MUJOCO>=3.
+It also supports creating the humanoid models in Isaac Gym.
+It also provides a simple PPO implementation for training the humanoid models in MUJOCO.

 ### Commands:

 ```